 After the test you may not:

-- Share details of the test in an oral or written form, which includes sharing content on the internet or through any means or media
+- Share details of the test in an oral or written form, which includes sharing content on the internet or through any means or social media

 - Copy, save, duplicate, or distribute any test material on your computer or any written notes you may have used during the test